(Jump directly to our heat pump price data)

 How Big of a Heat Pump Do I Need?
 A Rule of Thumb (And Its Shortcomings)

-Heat pumps are typically sized in BTUs or tons with 1 ton = 12,000 BTUs
+Heat pump systems are typically sized in BTUs or tons with 1 ton = 12,000 BTUs.

-Different sources site different sizes but they generally converge on a rule of thumb of 2 tons per 1000 square feet of space.
+Different sources cite different rules for what size heat pump you need for a given square footage, but they generally converge on a rule of thumb of 2 tons per 1000 square feet of space.
 That gives us this handy table:

 |Square Feet||Heat Pump Size in Tons||Heat Pump Size in BTUs|